Paclitaxel (Protein Bound)

 - You may bleed more easily.
 Be careful and avoid injury.
 Use a soft toothbrush and an electric razor.

 - If you have upset stomach, throwing up, diarrhea, or are not hungry, talk with your doctor.
 There may be ways to lower these side effects.

 - This medicine is made from human plasma (part of the blood) and may have viruses that may cause disease.
 This medicine is screened, tested, and treated to lower the chance that it carries an infection.
 Talk with the doctor.

 - Talk with your doctor before getting any vaccines.
-Use with paclitaxel may either raise the chance of an infection or make the vaccine not work as well.
+Use of some vaccines with paclitaxel (protein bound) may either raise the chance of an infection or make the vaccine not work as well.

-- Do not father a child while taking paclitaxel.
+- Do not father a child while taking paclitaxel (protein bound).

 How is this medicine (Paclitaxel) best taken?

 Use paclitaxel (protein bound) as ordered by your doctor.
 Read all information given to you.
 Follow all instructions closely.